CompGenomeLab/atmm/README.md

 # atmm

-The database is consists of two main tables.
+The database consists of two main tables.
 - Md5sum (unique, primary key) - Sequence
 - Md5sum - Scores in Json format (for each tool)